Psalm 89 – The Incomparable God and His Covenant to David

 i.
 “Here was no self-made king and empire-builder, carving out a career for himself.”
 (Kidner)

 ii.
-Spurgeon drew three thoughts from the truth, I have exalted one chosen from the people:
+Spurgeon pointed out three similarities to Jesus from the phrase, I have exalted one chosen from the people:

 · Jesus was extracted from the people.